Yes, I know…another boring FAQ page where I list the questions that people have apparently asked me.

 The following is an example of what I may do for you depending on your business needs:

-- provide relevant content ideas which your audience is searching for
+- provide relevant content ideas that your audience is searching for

 - clean up any irrelevant or spammy traffic on Google Analytics to get accurate data